ingadhoc/multi-store/base_multi_store/README.rst

 To configure this module, you need to:

 #.
-Go to Configuration / Stores / Stores
+Go to Configuration / Companies / Stores
 #.
 Create and set up your stores

 Usage